zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 To allow specific users in your organization to record, run the following commands:

-1. Create a new policy
+1. Create a new policy.

     ```powershell
     Set-CsTeamsMeetingPolicy -Identity "Your Policy Name" -AllowCloudRecording $true
     ```

-2. Assign specific users the policy
+2. Assign specific users the policy.

     ```powershell
     Grant-CsTeamsMeetingPolicy -Identity "user@contoso.onmicrosoft.com" -PolicyName "Your Policy Name"